• Skip to primary navigation

 Always follow crew instructions, especially during water activities and whenever the yacht is underway.

-Food and drinks are part of the enjoyment of a yacht charter, but moderation matters.
-Excessive drinking can create safety risks and make the onboard environment uncomfortable for others.
+Food and drinks are part of the fun on charter, but moderation matters.
+Excessive drinking can create safety risks (especially around stairs, swim platforms, and water toys) and can make the onboard environment uncomfortable for others.

-Because the crew’s primary responsibility is safety, they may step in if a situation becomes unsafe.
-Responsible, respectful behavior helps keep the charter relaxed for everyone.
+Because the crew’s first responsibility is safety, they may step in if a situation becomes unsafe.
+Drinking responsibly and behaving respectfully helps keep the charter relaxed for everyone on board.

-Privacy is a key part of the yacht charter experience.
+Privacy is a major part of the luxury yacht charter experience.
 The crew is trained to be discreet and to respect guest confidentiality whenever possible.

 9. Etiquette Checklist for Yacht Charter Guests